syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formattings.md

 ---
 title: Conditional Formatting | Excel library | Syncfusion
-description: In this section, you can learn how to create and use conditional formatting operations in Excel using XlsIO
+description: In this section, you can learn how to create and use conditional formatting operations in an Excel document using XlsIO
 platform: file-formats
 control: XlsIO
 documentation: UG